CarveTheFuture/Forecasting/README.md

 I then tried to use the operational settings as exogenous variables.
 For sensor 3, the model complained that it was a constant.
 So I removed it.
 For sensor 1, the p-value was .089 and for sensor 2 the p-value was 0.011.

-The next steps are
-1. to run the ARIMA modeling on all the sensor measurements.
+The next steps was to run the ARIMA modeling on all the sensor measurements.
-2. Try to understand the natural "clustering" of the end-points and relate that to the operational setttings
-3. Perhaps add the unit number as an exogenous variable
-4. Assess and interpret results
+Shown below are the results from two sensors.

                                 ARIMA Model Results
 ===================================================================================